How do you build muscle on a vegan diet?

-Building muscle on a vegan diet is very similar to building muscle on an omnivorous diet.
+The core principals used to build muscle on a vegan diet is very similar to an omnivorous diet.

 In my time working with a range of athletes and weekend warriors, there are a number of areas I see vegans struggle with.
 These, in turn, can reduce their ability to reach optimal performance.

-Here are my three biggest tips to optimise building strength and muscle on a vegan diet!
+Here are my three biggest tips to build muscle on a vegan diet!

 There are two major factors that are important for anyone (vegan or not) trying to get bigger and stronger.
 Without these, gaining muscle is near impossible or at the very most, extremely slow.

 Firstly, it is essential to have a resistance training program that is targeted to muscle growth.
 Secondly, it is important to eat enough calories to promote physiological adaptations (muscle growth) from the program.

 Calories are a unit of measurement that describes the energy in food.
 This is our energy input.
 The body also burns a certain number of calories through physiological processes keeping you alive.
 This is our energy output and is known as our basal metabolic rate or BMR.

 Additional calories are burnt performing any kind of activity such as standing, walking, eating food and doing structured exercise.
 The more you move, the more calories you burn.
 The total sum of all the calories you burn daily is known as your total daily energy expenditure (TDEE).